All Episodes

 Let's lay down broadband lines to the hearts of inner cities.

-My gosh, this goes back to let's build phone lines out in the sticks so that farmers back in a 30s and 40s can get telephones, and we're still paying the tax on that.
+My gosh, this goes back to let's build phone lines out in the sticks so that farmers back in the 30s and 40s can get telephones, and we're still paying the tax on that.

-Let's make sure every school's wired for the internet.
+And then Al Gore had his same proposal: let's make sure every school's wired for the internet.

 And I thought he and Clinton did that.